-Special EEPROM programming is not required for the A1333 to support a SPI packet size of 21 bits; the controller must simply send 21 SCLK pulses during the CS low period.
-The format of the SPI message is shown in Figure 66.
+Special EEPROM programming is not required for the A1333/9 to support a SPI packet size of 21 bits; the controller must simply send 21 SCLK pulses during the CS low period.
+The format of the SPI message is shown in Figure 73.

-The controller-output peripheral-input (MOSI) signal consists of: a 1 synchronization bit defined as a logic 0, 1 \overline{R} /W bit, 6 address bits, 8 data bits, 4 CRC bits, and an additional logic 0.
+The controller-output peripheral-input (MOSI) signal consists of: 1 synchronization bit defined as a logic 0, 1 read/write (R\(\bar{7}\W\)) bit, 6 address bits, 4 CRC bits, and an additional logic 0.
 The extra logic 0 sent on the 21st clock tick effectively shifts the standard 20-bit packet left by one place value.

-The controller-input peripheral-output (MISO) signal consists of: 16 data bits, the contents of which are determined by the address of the register being read, 4 CRC bits, and a repeat of the MSB of the CRC value shown in bold in Figure 66.
-The repeated CRC bit shifted out on the 21st clock edge should be ignored by the controller when processing the CRC to validate the message contents.
+The controller-input peripheral-output (MISO) signal consists of: 16 data bits, the contents of which are determined by the address of the register being read, 4 CRC bits, and a repeat of the MSB of the CRC value.
+The repeated CRC bit shifted out on the 21st clock edge should be ignored by the controller when processing the CRC to validate the message contents